Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Front solutions

-\paragraph{Stationary fronts as attractor of travelling fronts for $\alpha < 0$.} For $\alpha < 0$ (positive feedback) one can establish that, if stationary fronts do exist, they act as attractors for travelling front in forward and backward time, as summarised in the following Result:
+\paragraph{Stationary fronts as attractor of travelling fronts for $\alpha < 0$.} For $\alpha < 0$ (positive feedback) one can establish that, if stationary fronts do exist, they act as attractors for travelling front in forward and backward time, as summarised in the following Result.
+Its proof can be found in \cite[Chapter 4]{LvV_thesis}, where it is seen to follow naturally from the Theorem corresponding to Result \ref{res:TF_noSF}.